CliveRBird/CentrelinkDataServicesWeather/README.md

 TODO: Helm Charts are a more sustainable means to deploy in multiple SDLC environments.

-Candidate faker Nuget packages have also been included for unit testing.
+Candidate test double faker Nuget packages have also been included for unit testing.
 Also, serves as a reminder regarding which Nuget packages are required.

 * dotnet add package OpenWeatherMapSharp
 * dotnet add package NSubstitute